Delete Instagram this week

 Maybe it’s the change of seasons, I don’t know.
 But I’ve had bouts of loneliness that feel completely new, as my old life and new life continue to pull apart, yet my new life isn’t populated with enough people to keep me company.
 I’m unsettled in that “I’m going to move in two years but I don’t know where” sort of way.
 I am ready to go, to start fresh, but can’t.
 Or I can, but in a limited, short-term way.
 I want the time that I’m still here in Vermont to be rich and satisfying and happy of course, but sometimes it just isn’t.
 Often it’s been exhausting.
 And sometimes it’s just total shit.

 The point being, my sense of self-preservation thankfully took over, making me log out and delete.
 Before that, I kept checking an ex-partner’s Instagram stories, missing him.
 I kept checking a hopefully future partner’s Instagram stories, wanting him.
-I kept seeing happy intact families and wondering how full of crap they are (what if they aren’t)?
-And I decided that this valley I find myself in again — and can’t seem to crawl out of without someone stepping directly on my fingers while wearing steel-toe boots — is definitely not the place nor the time to be scrolling through a glossy horse shit factory.
+I kept seeing happy intact families and wondering how full of crap they are (and what if they aren’t)?
+And I decided that this valley I find myself in again — and can’t seem to crawl out of without someone stepping directly on my fingers while wearing steel-toe boots — is definitely not the place nor the time to be scrolling through a glossy poo factory.

 So if you, like me, have had a challenging year or little peeks of loneliness, experienced broken partnerships or friendships, felt like on one hand you generally like being out of sync with the world but on holidays maybe not so much, please log out and delete whatever social media you use most.
 You only need to do it for a week.
 You will feel better come Sunday or next Monday.
 You will.
 Maybe you’ll even keep going!
 I did last year but I doubt I will this year.

 You can still take photos, just post them later.
 You are not missing anything, you really are not.
 Just try it.
 And if you feel even remotely better, then you’ll know to do it again around Christmas or New Year’s or Valentine’s Day or Mother’s Day.
 It’s a small little step to take for yourself, no big declarations, just a way to feel better, quieter, more calm.
 It helps.
 It really, really, really does.
 Please trust me.
-I’m a professional (… idiot).
+I’m a professional (idiot).

 I departed all social media a year ago, which for me, meant Facebook and Instagram.
 I hated the superficiality of facebook and the endless scrolling, and I hated being in the Zuckerberg Empire, which seems evil to me.
 So Instagram went as collateral damage, although there were a bunch of jazz guys on there whom I follow and respect, who were posting great stuff - stuff that had some meaning.
 Sorry Wynton, Ron Carter and all the rest.